Please welcome author N. S. Wikarski to the blog today!

 The history is real.
 The characters, the secret societies and the relics they’re hunting are all fictional.

-Have you included a lot of your life experiences, even friends, in the plot?
+you included a lot of your life experiences, even friends, in the

 I’ve steered clear of using my own experience or that of my friends in the plot.
 None of the characters resemble anyone I actually know.
 However, after living with my characters through three books they’re starting to feel like family.